 To she who loves us before she meets us.
 Inscription on the Monumento a la Madre in Ciudad de Mexico.

 The story of how women birth babies in this country has many chapters.
-In brief, it is a story that begins with essentially all births being attended to by midwives from various traditions in women’s homes and leads to the current paradigm of almost all births being managed according to a pathology-oriented medical model in hospitals.
+In brief, it is a story that begins with essentially all births being attended to by midwives from various traditions in women’s homes or designated places and leads to the current paradigm of almost all births being managed according to a pathology-oriented medical model in hospitals.

-The change was affected by the professionalization of obstetrics at the end of the 1800’s; the advent of charity hospitals that lured women with the promise of improved care but essentially were intended as training grounds for a profession that had no actual experience–and that resulted in a significant rise in maternal and infant mortality; and the influence of physicians who changed labor and delivery from a natural process to one that required the routine use of a series of interventions.
-By the 1940’s, the vast majority of births took place in hospitals.
+The change was effected by the professionalization of obstetrics at the end of the 1800s; the advent of charity hospitals that lured women with the promise of improved care but essentially were intended as training grounds for a profession that had no actual experience–and that resulted in a significant rise in maternal and infant mortality; and the influence of physicians who changed labor and delivery from a natural process to one that required the routine use of a series of interventions.
+By the 1940s, the vast majority of births took place in hospitals.
 This trajectory was not the same in most other industrialized countries.

 The introduction of “twilight sleep” which used morphine and scopolamine defined mid-20th century birth.
 The combination of these drugs left women powerless, with no memory of their labor or delivery.
-Problems associated with this cocktail led to its discontinuation, but gave rise to other substituted interventions.
+Problems associated with this cocktail led to its discontinuation but gave rise to other substituted interventions.

-The late 1960’s and 1970’s saw a counter movement with women recreating options for more natural birth.
+The late 1960s and 1970s saw a counter movement with women recreating options for more natural births.
 This resuscitated the profession of midwifery and ushered in the establishment of free-standing birth centers, more comfortable birthing rooms in hospitals and even expanded possibilities for women to deliver their babies back in the sanctity of their own homes.
 However, the persistent culturally held belief system that medically guided births are safer and the seduction of pain-free birth–promised now by the wide-spread use of epidurals–has maintained the predominance of a medical model.
 A midwifery model of care is still marginalized–though it is quite alive and kicking.

-In my post, Attacking the Causes of Obesity, Really?, I discuss how I believe some very powerful influences regarding our current health situation including the weight problem have been seriously overlooked.
+In Attacking the Causes of Obesity, Really?, I discuss how I believe some very powerful influences regarding our current health situation including the weight problem have been seriously overlooked.
 To me, dismissing the consequences of dissociating women from the birth of their children is a glaring oversight.
 It seems rather obvious that as women were lulled into surrendering their most primal potent power that there would be other negative sequelae.
 Try not to interpret this on a personal level but rather on the larger societal level where these insidious changes occur.

 Birth is a very divinely tuned natural process where a precise cascade of hormones allows for a woman to orchestrate the birth of her baby.
-It benefits from attendant security, guidance and support.
+It benefits from attendant security, guidance, and support.
 Right after a normal delivery, a woman is alert and aware, able to hold, bond, nurse and care for her infant.
 Imagine, coming out of an induced stupor to find yourself alone with no baby to immediately see–let alone to hold.
 With medications and fear impeding the ability to breastfeed, it is also no coincidence that formula feeding quickly obliterated nursing at the same time that these interventions were implemented.
 This period of medically controlled birth was also marked by weight gain fear being instilled in women and the withholding of food during labor.
 Those practices are still the norm today.